 Combining specialist knowledge in diversity, special needs, social justice and new learning technologies, our research makes significant contributions to education at all levels – from early years to Higher Education - nationally and internationally.

-We have a successful track record in running government-funded specialist programmes on Maths and the co-ordination of Special Educational Needs (SEN) provision that are based on the findings of our research.
+The Institute for Research in Education (IREd) has a successful track record in running government-funded specialist programmes on Maths and the co-ordination of Special Educational Needs (SEN) provision that are based on the findings of our research.

 We conduct research into topics that have the potential to make a systemic difference, and our findings are turned into practical applications that improve education for all stakeholders.